Before we get into the details of a destination wedding in France, a few definitions first:

-Read the guidelines for marriage on the US Embassy’s website for more information about how to obtain the documents above.
+Read these guidelines for marriage for more information about how to obtain the documents above.

 We are creating a complete list of wedding venues in France that will be available soon.
 The main take away of our research is that when deciding and looking for a French wedding venue, keep in mind two points.
 There are different types or categories of wedding venues (we’ll detail below) and then there are venues in each main region of France.
 The regions that we have just explored a few paragraphs above.

 They couples who wish to get married in Paris to enjoy a one-of-a-kind wedding experience in a historic and elegant setting.
 These palaces offer a range of wedding services, including catering, floral design, and photography, to ensure that your special day is unforgettable.
 The most famous of Parisian Palace wedding venues are: Shangri-La Hotel Paris, The Peninsula Paris, Hôtel Plaza Athénée Paris, Hotel de Crillon Paris and many more.
 To find more Parisian palaces, please explore the complete guide of Paris wedding venues.